 - Why is my cat lying in his litter box?

-Typically, a cat who chooses to lie down or sleep in the litter box is either ill, or heavily stressed and needs help.
+A cat who chooses to lie down or sleep in the litter box is often either ill, or heavily stressed and needs help.
 While this is not always true, I would recommend you take your cat to the vet.